-By now, you’ve probably heard about investing in cryptocurrency.
+By now, you’ve probably heard about buying cryptocurrency.
 And chances are high you’ve also heard about the original cryptocurrency, Bitcoin.
 Are you one of the many who have pondered allocating some investment dollars to this mysterious and seemingly revolutionary currency?
 If so, you’re not alone.
 Many are wondering the same thing.

 Virtual currency, also known as cryptocurrency, has been a media sensation the past few years.
 Its trademark roller-coaster volatility, along with its futuristic model of operating, certainly makes it inherently sexy.
 Plus, cryptocurrency can be used to purchase just about anything these days.
 In fact, a recent survey revealed that 36% of small-medium businesses in the U.S. accept Bitcoin as payment.